the cmrc blog

 It’s a simple poem which I found very moving.
 In setting it for soprano and marimba I found it impossible to do anything with it other than have it spoken.
 The marimba weaves wave-like arpeggios around the short stanzas, drawing out the poem but otherwise leaving it entirely intact.

 The premiere was given by Ana Beard Fernandez and Zoe Scheuregger (PercuSSing) in York in 2015.
 I told Ana I wanted it spoken softly and with a regional accent.
+I did not want the poem spoken in the default posh voice singers generally use when asked to speak.
 Ana is from Manchester, but offered to use an East Yorkshire accent.
-Given that the poet was planning to come and hear the performance we were nervous about this, not wanting to cause offence in some way.
+Given that the poet was planning to come to the performance we were nervous about this, not wanting to cause offence in some way.
 But the result was, to my ears, perfect.
-I could not have stood to hear the poem spoken in the default posh voice singers always use when asked to speak.
 Norah seemed very happy too.
-But later it occurred to me, that since the poet was local and still giving readings of her poetry, there was a perfect opportunity to make a performance of the piece with her reading.
+Later, though, it occurred to me, that since the poet was local and still giving readings of her poetry, there was a perfect opportunity to make a performance of the piece with her reading.
 In 2017, Lynette Quek came with me to Norah’s house in Hull, and we recorded her in her kitchen.
 A few months later we travelled to Leeds College of Music to record the marimba player Damien Harron, with whom I have collaborated now for more than 20 years.
 Lynette then mixed the two recordings, and we added the sound of the sea lapping on the shore and few distant seagulls.
 The result is, for me, the definitive performance of the piece, and it is Norah’s piece.
 It’s still her poem, still with its own identity.
-All we have done is to dress it with a little music and a familiar soundscape and then…….walk away.
+All we have done is to dress it with a litle music and a familiar soundscape and then…….walk away.

 Listen to Walking Away (Norah Hanson with Damien Harron)